SergiOberst/PillReminder/README.md

 # PillReminder
 This project tries to solve a problem that people who are clueless have when taking medication.
-In my case, I have hypothyroidism and I have to take the medication every day, but many times I forget or don't remember if I have taken it or not.
+In my case, I have hypothyroidism and I have to take my medication every day, but many times I forget it.
+Or maybe don't remember if I have taken it or not

 To achieve this, the following hardware is used:
 - Arduino nano